 Intuitive eating is the cornerstone of the long-haul, one that leads to a lifetime of success with your relationship with food and a natural weight for your body.
 This involves paying vigilant attention to the body’s signals for hunger and fullness.
 Our bodies are equipped to tell us when we should start eating and when we should stop, but only if we listen.

 Are you currently eating when you are truly hungry and stopping when you are full?
 Additionally, are you eating foods that make you feel good during and after you eat them?
+Perhaps you should look at switching to a plant-based diet and focus your dietary efforts on real food to obtain essential nutrients rather than processed foods.
+Such foods are likely the cause of not losing weight.

 When we get in touch with the sensations of hunger and fullness, with full reliance on oneself, a strong sense of confidence and trust around food emerges.
 That sensation overflows into other areas of our lives, propelling us to make eating and our relationship with food pleasurable, fun, and easy.